|

 typical AC meter is not designed for square wave.
 Even so, it

+will be accurate enough for general layout operation purposes.
 As for how decoders use square wave AC to control and power

 DCC locos, there are two parts to a decoder that use this

+power/signal: the control part, and the power part.
 Turning track power on also turns the decoder on.
 Even if the

 loco has never been addressed, the controlling part of the